 The UE may be configured to perform logging of measurement results in RRC_IDLE mode with the LoggedMeasurementConfiguration message as specified in TS 36.331 [3].
-This configuration is valid while the logging duration timer is running.
+This configuration is valid while the logging duration timer is running, or event triggered measurement is configured.

 If the configuration of logged measurements is valid, the UE shall perform logging of measurement results if all of the following conditions are met: